4kW solar panel systems: an expert guide

 Is a 4kW solar panel system enough?

-However, you should always look to get as large a solar panel system as possible, if you can afford to.
+However, you should always look to get a larger solar panel system, if you can afford to.

-The fixed prices of scaffolding and labour usually make up a large part of your costs, so adding more panels doesn’t push up the overall amount by much, which means it makes financial sense to maximise your roof space – unless it’d require more scaffolding.
+The fixed prices of scaffolding and labour usually make up a large part of your costs, so adding more panels doesn’t push up the overall amount by much, which means it makes financial sense to maximise your roof space, in most cases.

 How much space do you need for a 4kW solar panel system?